stradichenko/PKB-theme/content/posts/post-1.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Integer nec odio.
 Praesent libero.
 Sed cursus ante dapibus diam.

 {{< sidenote >}}
-This sidenote provides extra context for the introduction, elaborating on key points without interrupting the main flow of text.
+This sidenote provides extra coasdasdas dasdntext for the introduction, elaborating on key points worating on key points without interrupting the main flowasdaas dasdntext for the introext for the introduction, elaborating on key points worating on key points without interrupting the main flowasdaas dasdntext for the introext for the introduction, elaborating on key points worating on key points without interrupting the main flowasdaas dasdntext for the introext for the introduction, elaborating on key points worating on key points without interrupting the main flowasdaas dasdntext for the introext for the introduction, elaborating on key points worating on key points without interrupting the main flowasdaas dasdntext for the introext for the introduction, elaborating on key points worating on key points without interrupting the main flowasdaas dasdntext for the introext for the introduction, elaborating on key points worating on key points without interrupting the main flowasdaas dasdntext for the introduction, elaborating on key points without interrupting the main flowasdasdasdasd asd asdasdas dasd asd asdasdasssdsdsdsdsdsdsdssdsd of text.
 {{< /sidenote >}}

 ## Main Concepts